leeper/ampolcourse/Lessons/Week6.md

            - Property
            - Income in rare cases (very large cities)

+     - Federalism creates substantial local level diversity
+       - Three broad categories of residential settings
+         - Urban
+           - Large city centers
+           - Racially and ethnically diverse
+           - Overwhelmingly (esp. in North and West), vote Democratic
+           - Historically run by large, patronage-focused "party machines"
+           - Machine politics still dominates some cities (Chicago, Philadelphia, New Orleans, etc.)
+         - Suburban
+           - Suburban populations exploded since WWII
+           - Dynamics of "white flight"
+           - Suburbs tend to be more white, older, and more conservative than city centers
+         - Rural
+           - Politics of rural areas varies
+           - Tend to be poorer areas, especially in West and South
+       - Local politics is strange
+         - Counties (except in New England) manage courts, police, most roads, other infrastructure, etc.
+         - Sub-county level governments vary a lot
+           - Cities tend to be either "home rule"/"charter" cities with wide authority or limited authority over roads, parks, etc.
+           - Large cities (e.g., New York, San Francisco, etc.) have merged city and county authorities including judicial oversight, etc.
+             - Very large cities may also have sub-city governments with particular geographical or domain
+           - Rural areas often do not have cities and thus no permanent government (direct democracy via "township meeting"; esp. in West and New England)
+         - Elections are odd
+           - Mix of partisan and non-partisan offices
+           - Candidates are often all of the same party
+           - Issues can be weird (e.g., trash handling policy, etc.)
+           - Elections are typically in "off-years" (not simultaneous with national elections)
+           - Extremely low turnout
+           - Local candidates and elected officials may not be career politicians
+             - State legislatures with "low professionalism" and many local offices are seen as "dead-ends"
+           - Presentation: Britta on Oliver and Ha article

      - Direct democracy in the states
        - Background
          - There is no direct democracy at the national level (by design)